zoology123/penguin/README.md

 # penguin
-code provided
-fig01_report.png attached from the code data_clean and data_raw attached
+code provided for penguin-assignment with the fig01_report.png attached from the code and data_clean and data_raw attached